Padmakondeti/HRMS-Assignment-/README.md

 ## Contributing

-Contributions to the Employee Management System are welcome!
+Contributions to the Human Resource Management System are welcome!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure tests pass.
 4. Submit a pull request detailing the changes made and any relevant information.

+## License
+This project currently does not have a license.

 ---

-Manage your employee records efficiently with the Employee Management System built using the powerful MERN stack.
+Manage your employee records efficiently with the Human Resource Management System built using the powerful MERN stack.
 Simplify CRUD operations and streamline your workflow today!